 If you would like to study in Abuja, different institutes offer accounting courses.
 For people who would like to pursue a university degree, Abuja has some universities you might want to consider.

-The University of Abuja is a good option to consider because of their impeccable accounting lecturers.
+The University of Abuja is a good option to consider because of its impeccable accounting lecturers.
 They aim to expose students to the heart of Financial Accounting with topics that will train them in making proper financial decisions.
 As well, they will have the necessary theoretical and practical skills needed to run a business.

 It is a four-year bachelor's degree program.
 When you graduate, you can work everywhere; having career opportunities as Budget Analysts, Tax accountants, amongst others.